 Instructions

-- To make the dumplings, whisk the flours, baking powder, and salt together in a medium bowl.
-Stir the buttermilk, egg and parsley together in a second bowl.
-Pour the wet ingredients into the dry ingredients and gently fold until just combined.
+- To make the dumplings, whisk the flour, baking powder, salt, and pepper together in a medium bowl.
+Stir 6 tablespoons buttermilk, the egg and melted butter together in a second bowl.
+Pour the wet ingredients into the dry ingredients and gently fold together with a spatula until just combined (don't over-mix the dough).
+Add an additional tablespoon or two of buttermilk if needed to form a moist and spongy dough.

 Darlene Chambers says